Greg Dalby

-Greg Dalby (born November 3, 1985, in Newport Beach, California) is a former American soccer player who is now the head coach at Oregon State.
+Greg Dalby (born November 3, 1985) is an American soccer coach and former player who is head coach of the Air Force Falcons men's soccer program.

-Career

-Youth and College
+Youth and college career

-For eight seasons through his teen years, he played on several San Diego clubs, including San Diego Soccer Club (1996–98), Rancho Bernardo Select (1996–98), La Jolla Nomads (1999-00), San Diego Surf (1998–99, 2000–03).
+Dalby was born in Newport Beach, California.
+For eight seasons through his teen years, he played on several San Diego clubs, including San Diego Soccer Club (1996–98), Rancho Bernardo Select (1996–98), La Jolla Nomads (1999–2000), San Diego Surf (1998–99, 2000–03).
 He was named the 2003 MVP of the San Diego Surf.

 He attended Poway High School, near San Diego, where his skills were recognized at a national level.
 In his senior year, he was given the highest U.S. award for any high school player, the Gatorade National High School Player of the Year.
 He was chosen from hundreds of thousands of males for that award, and given a spot on the under-18 U.S. National Team.
 From there he was recruited by the University of Notre Dame, where he was team captain in the last two seasons.
 He was named first team All-American in 2005 and 2006.

-Professional
+Club career

 On January 12, 2007, Dalby was chosen by Colorado Rapids of Major League Soccer as the number 17 overall pick in the 2007 MLS SuperDraft.
 Instead of signing with the Rapids he chose to go to Europe to play.